wp-plugins/football-pool/readme.txt

 = 2.3.0 =
 * Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling.
-* Added pagination to the user admin page (default is 20 per page but you can change it in the screen options tab).
+* Added pagination to the user admin page (default is 20 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
+* Added pagination to the matches admin page (default is 50 per page; because of a bug in WP 3.6 and below it is not possible to change it in the screen options tab, so change it in the define.php file).
 * New feature: link a question to a match.
 Linked questions are displayed beneath the match on the prediction form.
+* New scoring option: goal difference bonus.
 * New shortcode: display the score of a single user with [fp-user-score].
 * New shortcode: display the predictions for a match or question with [fp-predictions].
 * New shortcode: display a table of matches with [fp-matches].